realr3fo/weatherapp/README.md

 npm run start
 ```

-Your application should now be running locally, you can access it in http://localhost:8080 (NOTE: you need to allow location services for your browser).
+Your application should now be running locally.
+You can access it at [http://localhost:8080](http://localhost:8080) (NOTE: you need to allow location services for your browser).

 ### With Docker

-If you prefer to use Docker, you can start both the frontend and the backend concurrently using Docker Compose, also make sure that the NODE_ENV variable in .env does not refer to 'test':
+If you prefer to use Docker, you can start both the frontend and the backend concurrently using Docker Compose.
+Also, make sure that the NODE_ENV variable in `.env` does not refer to 'test':

 ```bash
 sed -i '' 's/NODE_ENV=.*/NODE_ENV="dev"/g' .env